- About Us

 Additionally, you have the option of either setting it up and scheduling the smart thermostat like you would with any other thermostat, or you can manage the thermostat with a Honeywell Home app.

 Some of the main selling points of the Honeywell Lyric T6 Pro are its connectivity and functionality options, which are as follows:

 For the sake of simplicity and overall better control, the Honeywell Lyric T6 Pro thermostat has three mode settings: “Home,” “Sleep,” and “Away.”

 Like the T6 Pro, Ecobee’s latest thermostat is a smart home temperature control system that easily replaces your old thermostat.
 The Ecobee4 comes equipped with a remote sensor (outlined below).
-In case your home is large enough to warrant more sensors, or you simply want heightened efficiency, you can always purchase more sensors, which come in packs of two and can be easily installed as well.
+In case your home is large enough to warrant more sensors, or you simply want heightened efficiency, you can always purchase more sensors.
 There is no threat of overloading the system, so you can get as many sensors as you need.

 The biggest selling point of the Ecobee4 is that while other thermostats like the Honeywell Lyric T6 Pro make adjustments by reading the temperature in a single general area, such as the living room, the Ecobee4 relies on its sensors to detect hot or cold spots, and to safely regulate the temperatures in these areas with little input from you.

 As with the Honeywell Lyric T6 Pro, the Ecobee4 has three mode settings: “Home,” “Away,” and “Sleep.”
 All of these modes can be accessed through the thermostat itself as well as through the website or app.
 But unlike the Honeywell Lyric T6 Pro, the Ecobee4 allows for more flexible schedule settings.